Atyantik/flarekit/README.md

 ---

-Astroflare – Simplifying Edge-First Development with Cloudflare 🌍✨
+Flarekit – Simplifying Edge-First Development with Cloudflare 🌍✨

 ---

 ### **Feedback and Support**

-If you have suggestions or run into issues, please [open an issue](https://github.com/Atyantik/astroflare/issues) or contact us directly.
+If you have suggestions or run into issues, please [open an issue](https://github.com/Atyantik/flarekit/issues) or contact us directly.
 We value your feedback and contributions!